ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : float = 3.
 ```

-The application operator applies a parameter (on the right) to a function (on the left).
+The `@@` application operator applies a parameter (on the right) to a function (on the left).
 It is useful when chaining several calls, as it avoids writing parentheses.
-Here is what it can look like:
+Here is an example with and without parentheses:
 ```ocaml
 # truncate (sqrt (float_of_int (int_of_string "81")));;
 - : int = 9